protesilaos/my-website/_interpretations/2022-07-05-xylina-spathia-on-the-rock.md

 Poetry, and art in general, is special in that it tolerates multiple valid interpretations.
-What I think about those images and metaphors in my capacity as a philosopher who mindfully prepares the present entry may differ from my experience as an emotional agent as I lose myself in the soundscapes.
+What I think about those images and metaphors in my capacity as a philosopher who mindfully prepares the present entry may differ from my experience as an emotional agent when I lose myself in the soundscapes.
 Art teaches us to tolerate different views by virtue of not imposing an orthodoxy.

 It is this diversity that _At the rock_ puts forth when considered in abstract.
 A phantasmagorical exchange between the magical and the mundane.
-We go on a trip during we envisage surreal settings yet recognise behind their superficialities a truth that pertains to our quotidian reality.
+We go on a trip during which we envisage surreal settings yet recognise behind their superficialities a truth that pertains to our quotidian reality.